 - Invitation to MGS Celebration at Friday night social of MEEA Conference (can wait to come to conference that is held close to their location since conference location moves around the state annually)

-- 1 hour phone call with a mentor
+- 1 hour conference with a mentor

 Level 2: Seedling

 To grow into a Seedling, your school must: